npm/copy-concurrently/README.md

 ### copy(from, to, [options]) → Promise

 Recursively copies `from` to `to` and resolves its promise when finished.
-If `to` already exists then the promise will be rejected with an `EEXIST` error.
+If `to` already exists then the promise will be rejected with an `EXIST` error.

 Options are: